Analysis of DNA for Casey lines

 Pace DNA web site's ancestry listings for submittors

 The attached summary of ancestral listings is based on my knowledge of these lines and what is readily documented on the Internet.
-I may have made a couple of incorrect assumptions or have not included complete ancestries as my knowledge is quite limited on Casey lines outside the SC and TN cluster.
+I may have made a couple of incorrect assumptions or have not included complete ancestries as my knowledge is quite limited on Casey lines outside the SC cluster.
 I welcome additions and corrections to this listing as well as comments as to format and content.
 As I have more time, I will attempt to add more from emails and other web sites.

 Ancestries of Casey DNA submissions